Ayman-Shakil192/todo-list-react/README.md

 # Lets get started

-Instead of using a mock API , a dummy data is created with random timestamps,title,description,due dates,tags and status to populate the table as follows.
+Instead of using a mock API , a dummy data is created with random timestamps,title,description,due dates,tags and status to populate the table which is implemented as follows :

 ```javascript
 import { ToDoItem } from "./components/ToDoList";